dapr/community/community-manager-onboarding-1.md

 - Send an invite to the new Community Manager to join the Dapr 1Password account:
   - In the 1Password menu go to Invitations -> Invite by email.

-### Dapr Community repo
+### GitHub access

-The community manager needs to add issues and edit them in the [community repo](https://github.com/dapr/community) for planning and managing community calls.
+The community manager requires access to the [community](https://github.com/dapr/community) and [blog](https://github.com/dapr/blog) repositories to merge pull requests and edit issues.

-- Add the community manager to the Dapr community repo as a collaborator.
+- Add the community manager to the _Community Manager_ access role.

 ### Discord